-Paper Time (duration) Total marks No. of questions to be attempted Weightage Paper 1 2 hours 80 marks One Compulsory data response One structured question from a 60% Paper 2 1 hour 45 min.
-70 marks choice of two Two optional structured question from a choice of four 40%
+Paper Time (duration) Total marks No. of questions to be attempted Weightage

+Paper 1 2 hours 80 One Compulsory 60%

+marks data response

+One structured

+question from a

+choice of two

+Paper 2 1 hour 45 70 Two optional 40%

+min. marks structured

+question from a

+choice of four